National Freshwater Conference 2019

-- Lessons learnt in their respective regions and how they have moved to address them
+- Lessons learnt and how they have moved to address them

-- Opportunities to collaborate with other members of their freshwater continuums to minimalise future freshwater contaminations
+- Opportunities encountered for collaboration with other members of the freshwater continuum to minimalise future freshwater contaminations

-- Future-proofing current systems to ensure a reliable and clean freshwater supply for future populations
+- Future-proofing current the system to ensure a reliable and clean freshwater supply for future population growth

 Delegates are invited to discuss amongst themselves the issues faced by all users along New Zealand’s freshwater continuums.

 - In what ways are different sectors of New Zealand working together to better manage local freshwater resources?

 - What lessons have been learnt during these collaborative efforts?

 - What is planned to build on these initiatives?

 Rachael Moore, Industry Advocate, Tourism Industry Aotearoa